 On the outside, it is beautiful, but the exciting thing is to visit its interior, with its spiral staircases or its auditorium wholly decorated with frescoes.
 It is gorgeous.

-We go down the entire Victoria Street to visit the Parliament, which is at a fixed time, eleven-thirty, and then we will return to see the old town.
+We go down the entire Victoria Street to visit the Parliament at a fixed time, eleven-thirty, and then we will return to see the old town.

 Parliament, The House of the People

 The Parliament of Bucharest is Ceausescu’s pharaonic work and whose premiere he could not enjoy.